scb-am/Fractals/README.md

 Constructing and colouring points in this way gradually makes a pattern inside the triangle.
 Can you guess what this pattern will be?

 In settings.py you can edit start_point end triangle_points coordinates. <br/>
-Run main.py to start Chaos Game.
+Install Tkinter and run main.py to start Chaos Game.